deanturpin/hosts-file-to-network-topology/readme.md

 # Hosts file to network topology
 By default `hosts2topology` takes a plaintext hosts file on stdin and creates a file `topology.svg` in the current directory.
-The [CIDR](https://en.wikipedia.org/wiki/CIDR) info is extracted from the comments in the hosts file.
+The [CIDR](https://en.wikipedia.org/wiki/CIDR) information is extracted from the comments in the hosts file.
 If IPs are listed that don't match a netmask they are connected to the "unknown" network.